The Vancouver International Auto Show features sports cars and all the latest vehicles for five days in March at the Vancouver Convention Centre.

 Auto Show Admission prices

-Online ticket prices ranged between $0 and $8.40 for children, and between $22.56 and $24.66 for adults depending on the day you go.
-They cost more though if you pay on the day at the door.
-Admission is cheaper if you buy your tickets in advance.
-Admission on the Wednesday and Thursday is also less expensive than on the weekend.
+Online ticket prices for 2026 range from $0 to $7.00 for children and from $21.50 to $22.50 for adults, depending on the day you go.
+They cost more if you pay at the door.
+Admission is cheaper when purchased in advance.
+Admission on Wednesday and Thursday is also less expensive than on the weekend.

-Below are the prices for 2025 admission as of the beginning of January.
-(Note: Students and members of the military with valid ID cost the same as the senior’s rates.)
+Below are the admission prices for 2026.
+(Note: Students, seniors, and members of the military with a valid ID cost the same as the senior’s rate.)

 Weekday Admission